adjust/ios_sdk/README.md

 ```
 ![][delegate]

 Replace `{YourAppToken}` with your app token.
-You can find in your [dashboard].
+You can find this in your [dashboard].

-Depending on whether you build your app for testing or for production you must
+Depending on whether you build your app for testing or for production, you must
-set `enviroment` with one of these values:
+set `environment` with one of these values:

 ```objc
 NSString *enviroment = ADJEnvironmentSandbox;